 Pedigree Update: CAMACHO had his first Group 1 and Classic winner, with Teppal, winning the French 1,000 Guineas.

-Syndicate manager update: Despite being from the very best sale for 2yo winners, Ideal Option's impressive and quite sizeable physique has slightly slowed his progress down.
+Syndicate manager update (Jan 3rd): Despite being from the very best sale for 2yo winners, Ideal Option's impressive and quite sizeable physique had slightly slowed his progress down.
 To date he hasn't raced due to one or two minor hiccups.
 This time last year, Raymond Tusk - now a Listed and Group 2 winner for us - had experienced precisely the same growing pains.
-Ideal Option is cantering and in steady work in a build up for his 3yo career, which will commence in January all being well.
-Bred to be very talented indeed, he could easily make up for lost time in 2019.
+He's now cantering nicely every day and we'd hope to see him out before the end of the AW season.
+He's a lovely stamp of a horse who should give us plenty of fun throughout 2019.